Fragility of reaction-diffusion models to competing advective processes

-The assumption of time-invariance of a front shape was not made; only that it is ``pulled''.
+No time-invariance of a front shape was assumed, only that it is ``pulled''.
 We see, however, that the decay rate in Eq.~(\ref{eq:width}) is indeed a constant.
-If one seeks a uniformly-translating front (UTF) solution for $\rho$ and $\sigma$ that depend on $x-st$, there is a continuous family of possible solutions, each characterized by a decay rate $\lambda$ for a given $s$ (details in Supplementary Materials \cite{SM}, Section SI).
-The solution $(\lambda^*, s^*)$ obtained above is one set in this family.
-This demonstrates that indeed the front evolves to a UTF form and gives support to the pulled front ansatz.
-In fact, the resulting UTF shape matches numerically-obtained profile shapes.
+If one seeks a uniformly-translating front (UTF) solution for $\rho$ and $\sigma$ that depend on $x-st$, there is a continuous family of solutions, each characterized by a decay rate $\lambda$ for a given $s$ (details in SM \cite{SM}, Section SI).
+The solutions $(\lambda^*_{\pm}, s^*_{\pm})$ obtained above is one point in this family.
+This suggests that the front evolves to a UTF form.
+The resulting UTF shapes match numerically-obtained profile shapes.